Tampa kicks off Vision Zero Program

 What is Vision Zero?

 Vision Zero is a program that helps cities gain an understanding of how to better control their dangerous roads.
 The primary goal of the program is to help cities reach zero traffic fatalities.
 There is an additional focus on preventing pedestrian fatalities.
 This program was first implemented in Sweden in the 1990s and has since proven itself successful across Europe.
 Vision Zero is now gaining traction in major American cities.
-Other than Tampa, cities such as Austin, TX, Fort Lauderdale, FL, and New York City, NY have started or are planning to implement similar programs.
+Other than Tampa, cities such as Austin, TX and New York City, NY have started or are planning to implement similar programs.